 With the beginning of school, now is a good time to take a few minutes to remind your child about some of the simple things they can do to stop the spread of germs that make themselves or others sick.

-One of the best ways to prevent the spread of illness is through frequent hand washing and proper technique.
+One of the best ways to prevent the spread of illness is through frequent hand washing and proper techniques.
 Proper hand washing technique, as recommended by the Centers for Disease Control and Prevention (CDC), includes:

 Use soap and running water.

 Rub your hands vigorously as you wash them for 20 seconds.

 Wash all surfaces (including backs of hands, wrists, between fingers and under fingernails).

 Rinse well and leave the water running until after drying your hands.

 Dry hands with a single use towel.